concur/developer.concur.com/api-reference/travel-profile/01-profile-resource.markdown

 #### <a name="EmergencyContact"></a>EmergencyContact elements

 The emergency contact information provided.
-In order to receive this data, you must enable the Emergency Contact Information scope.
+* Emergency Contact Information scope must be enabled to receive the data.

 |  Element Name |  Data Type |  Description |
 | ----- | ----- | ----- |